harness/developer-hub/kb/platform/harness-platform-faqs.md

 #### Why we do not see Dashboards in an SMP Installation?

 Dashboard is a licensed functionality.
 To enable it you need to get a license.
-Also for more details you can refer here [Documentation](https://harness.atlassian.net/wiki/spaces/NGCD/pages/21440168105/Enabling+Harness+Custom+Dashboard+on+SMP).